 I've caught 36-39 inch pike on this lure, 36+ inch musky, and 20 inch smallmouth.

 The Nikko Hellgrammite 3 inch soft-plastic is DYNAMITE for river smallmouth.
-I’ve only had the pleasure to use this bait for half a season, but I can confidently say, that it rocks.
+I’ve had the pleasure of using this bait for a year and I can confidently say that it rocks.
 I made two entire videos dedicated to this bait and some other Nikko products and you can see the huge fish that I pick up with them.
 I think I caught a smallmouth using this on my VERY first cast - how crazy is that?
 My two colors that I have used and had success with are the lite brown gold flake and the watermelon red flake.
 This bait can be tossed on a very light jig head with a long shank to give this bait some great movement in the water.
 Unlike Senkos and worm baits, the Nikko hellgrammite is DURABLE and can catch fish all day without losing any of it's durability.
 For me, as a conservation minded angler, I like the fact that these are biodegradable and not harmful for the fish.
 Really a key element for me in making them one of my go to baits.

 The Whopper Plopper is great!
 My very first day using this lure I caught 2 musky and a 20inch smallmouth.
 This is a great lure for river fishing.
 Musky, Smallies, and pike nail this lure.
 This might be my all time favorite lure - for ease of use, price, topwater blowup potential, and fish catching ability.
 Great lure.
 Get at least 3 - one to lose in a tree, one to lose to a big musky, and the last to keep slinging all day.

 I love the size 90 the most - however, the size 75, 110, and 130 will all catch fish.
 Some days I will throw the size 90 in Sooner color all day and never rig another lure.
 Sooner color is amazing - as well as the bone coloration.
 However, any color will catch you fish.